 19. Be prepared for unexpected challenges.

-In other words, life will hand you some lemons; make the best use of them.
+In other words, life will hand you some lemons; make lemonade… or lemon bars-whatever works for your marriage!

 When you are faced with these difficult events, work together to overcome them.
 You are the perfect team!